mpi-sws-rse/thingflow-python/docs/index.rst

 The source repository for ThingFlow-python is at https://github.com/mpi-sws-rse/thingflow-python.

 Sections 1 and 2 of this documentation cover how to get started.
 Sections 3 through 5 cover more advanced topics.
+Section 6 provides some more code examples.
-Section 6 covers our port of ThingFlow to MicroPython on the ESP8266.
-Section 7 documents some design decisions made during the evolution of ThingFlow.
-Finally, Section 8 contains reference documentation for the full ThingFlow-python API (extracted from the docstrings).
+Section 7 covers our port of ThingFlow to
+MicroPython on the ESP8266.
+Section 8 documents some design decisions made during the evolution of ThingFlow.
+Finally, Section 9 contains reference documentation for the full ThingFlow-python API (extracted from the docstrings).

 .. [#] *ThingFlow* was originally known as *AntEvents*.